 THE COMMUNITY EXPERIENCE.

-Amizade offers daily Twi lessons for students, as well as opportunities to learn traditional drumming and dancing and hear local community speakers.
+Amizade will offer a weekly Twi lesson and a weekly Fante lesson.
+There will also be opportunities to learn traditional drumming and dancing and hear local community speakers.

 Most of the Ghanaian host families are considered middle income and are eager to involve students in their lives.
 Cooking is a central activity, and most food preparation takes time.
 While some homes will have stoves, many others cook on charcoal outside the home.